Python Team For Long Term Product Development BulletinPython Team For Long Term Product Development Bulletin Independent vendor research

 Editorial Scope and Limitations

 This ranking evaluates ten vendors with publicly documented Python product engineering capability and a credible posture on multi-year engagements.
 It does not cover freelance marketplaces, mobile-only studios, or generalist agencies.
-Uvik Software claims are sourced exclusively from uvik.net and the Uvik Software Clutch profile.
+Uvik Software claims are sourced exclusively from uvik.net (official site) and the Uvik Software Clutch profile.
 Where a metric is not publicly disclosed — including for Uvik Software — we mark it as Evidence not publicly confirmed from approved sources.

 Source Ledger